Do dog owners need to be concerned about frostbite? The simple answer is yes. Like humans, dogs can get frostbite.

 Your vet may prescribe pain medication and/or antibiotics.

 How Can I Prevent Dog Frostbite?

 The paws, ears, and tail are the most common areas to be affected by frostbite.
-A warm dog jacket or sweater and dog booties will help minimize the risk, especially for short-coated breeds or older, more fragile dogs.
+A warm dog winter coat, sweater, and boots will help minimize the risk, especially for short-coated breeds or older, more fragile animals.
 However, clothing for your dog should never be used on an unattended dog or as a substitute for proper care, but rather as an adjunct.
 In general, it is safer for pets to be in an area where temperatures can be controlled.